 Each applicant must provide the income, expense, and household information needed to enable the Agency to make income determinations.
-Most of this information is provided on the application, but some additional follow-up with the applicant may be required, as described in Chapter 3, Paragraph 3.8 of this Handbook.
-The applicant should be requested to provide two years of history (as applicable) for a reasonable determination of income.
+Most of this information is provided on the application, but some additional follow-up with the applicant may be required, as described in Paragraph 3.8.
+The applicant should be requested to provide two years of history for a reasonable determination of income.
 The documentation required will vary with the source of income.
-In most cases, the Loan Originator will compare information provided on the application with the tax returns, W-2s, and other preferred verification sources to evaluate the two-year history of income and make the determination if income is stable and dependable.

-The need to use Form RD 1910-5, Request for Verification of Employment (VOE), to document previous employment (Part III of the form) should be rare and limited to cases where the preferred verification sources are insufficient to document the applicant's employment history.
-The Loan Originator and Loan Approval Official will not routinely require a VOE or contact the employer.
+In most cases, the Loan Originator will compare information provided on the application with the tax returns, W-2s, and other preferred verification sources to evaluate the two-year history of income.
+For example, the need to use Form RD 1910-5, Request for Verification of Employment, to document previous employment (Part III of the form) should be rare and should be limited to cases where the preferred verification sources are insufficient to document the applicant's employment history.
 In some instances, less than two years of history may be acceptable when the applicant provides, and the Loan Originator documents sound justification.
 For example, an applicant whose compensation changed from hourly to salary income with the same employer in a similar job/position may be considered to have dependable and stable income.
-While not typical, more than two years of history (i.e., obtaining an additional year's tax return) may be needed.
+While not typical, more than two years of history (i.e. obtaining an additional year's tax return) may be needed.
+For example, when an applicant's income varies significantly from year to year, the Loan Originator may need to review a longer work/self-employment history to establish an average income.
+This can typically be accomplished by obtaining an additional year's tax return with accompanying attachments.